 Epic Grand Challenge

-Seeking your creative solutions for social and economic change in Wayne County, Indiana.
+Seeking creative solutions for social and economic change in Wayne County, Indiana.

 The Earlham Epic Grand Challenge competition invites students to take an active role in addressing current issues within Wayne County.
-As a participant, you will be challenged to develop a comprehensive project plan to improve the quality of life for 25,000 county residents within the next five years.
+Participants are challenged to develop a comprehensive project plan to improve the quality of life for 25,000 county residents within the next five years.
 Students compete in teams of up to five members and present their project plans in four phases, with the chance to win awards at each level.

 Areas of participation